mmeany/springboot-rabbit-bridge-play/rabbit-bridge/README.md

 ## Playing with Rabbit MQ

-An example of accessing Rabbit from a SpringBoot application.
+An example of accessing Rabbit from a SpringBoot application using a RestAPI.
+This is intended as a helper for Karate tests.

 A Rabbit environment is provided in the `rabbit-play-local` directory and instructions are provided in [README.md](../rabbit-play-local/README.md).